Telenav/kivakit/kivakit-filesystems/s3fs/README.md

 This module is a filesystem service provider, giving access to S3 filesystem data under the [*kivakit-core-resource*](../../kivakit-core/resource/README.md) mini-framework.
 This service provider will be discovered using the Java service loader mechanism.
-All that is required to make use of HDFS paths with *File* and *Folder* objects is to:
+All that is required to make use of S3 paths with *File* and *Folder* objects is to:

 1. Include the dependency above in *pom.xml*
 2. Import *kivakit-filesystems-s3fs* in *module-info.java*
 3. Provide an instance of *S3Settings* with *Settings.register(settings, bucket)*,
-   where *bucket* identifies the S3 bucket that is used in paths, such as hdfs://*bucket*/data.txt
+   where *bucket* identifies the S3 bucket that is used in paths, such as s3://*bucket*/data.txt
-4. Make use of HDFS paths in files and folders, for example:
+4. Make use of S3 paths in files and folders, for example:

 ### Example <a name = "example"></a>